Nose Job Surgery

 Due to its less invasive nature, the list of possible complications associated with injection rhinoplasty is considerably shorter.
 However, it is still important that patients seek out a trained hand when shopping around for this procedure.
 After all, the attractiveness of your face depends on whom you trust to work on it.

 Compare modern rhinoplasty to what it was 20 or 30 years ago, and you’ll see that the unflatteringly termed nose job has truly evolved into an art in its own right – one that requires an eye for intricacy and attention to detail.
-In the years to come, Dr. Wu says that it is likely that the existing methods of rhinoplasty will continue to be polished by surgeons.
+In the years to come, Dr. Wu says that it is likely that the existing methods of rhinoplasty or nose jobs in Singapore will continue to be polished by surgeons.

 “I think what the future holds for us will be a constant refinement of existing techniques,” he says.
 “The improvements we will see will probably be the result of a greater understanding by plastic surgeons of the anatomical principles of the nose.”